Geometric-Aware Low-Light Image and Video Enhancement via Depth Guidance: Method

-As both $f_{g,l}$ and $\hat{f}{d,l}$ are derived from the encoder process of $I_d$ and exhibit homogeneity, as discussed in Sec.~\ref{sec:depth-guide}, $f'{g,l}$ and $f''{g,l}$ also exhibit small heterogeneity between them.
-To further minimize the disparity between $f'{g,l}$ and $f''_{g,l}$, we introduce a method to model the correlation between these two sets of features and utilize this correlation as a weighting factor for the fusion process.
+As both $f_{g,l}$ and $\hat{f}_{d,l}$ are derived from the encoder process of $I_d$ and exhibit homogeneity, as discussed in Sec.~\ref{sec:depth-guide}, $f'_{g,l}$ and $f''_{g,l}$ also exhibit small heterogeneity between them.
+To further minimize the disparity between $f'_{g,l}$ and $f''_{g,l}$, we introduce a method to model the correlation between these two sets of features via a fusion network, and then utilize this correlation as a weighting factor for the final fusion process.
 The correlation is obtained as

-where $\oplus$ is the channel concatenation operation.
+where $\oplus$ is the channel concatenation operation and $\mathcal{O}$ is fusion network.
 The fusion output can be written as

 where $\cdot$ is the element-wise multiplication.
 Moreover, the final outputs of HDGFFM is obtained with the attention outputs and the feed-forward network, as

 where $\mathcal{H}$ denotes the feed-forward network.